GoodforGod/micronaut-management-openapi/README.md

 ## Endpoints

-Library automatically *scan* for OpenAPI files inside JAR and expose them via OpenAPI endpoint.
+Library automatically *scan* for OpenAPI files inside JAR in *default-directory* and expose them via OpenAPI endpoint.

+Merge strategy:
-If *merge* is disabled then any first OpenAPI file will be exposed (according to *exclude* and *include* configuration).
+- *merge* is disabled then any first OpenAPI file will be exposed (according to *exclude* and *include* configuration).
-If *merge* is enabled then all suitable (according to *exclude* and *include* configuration) OpenAPI files will be merged into one.
+- *merge* is enabled then all suitable (according to *exclude* and *include* configuration) OpenAPI files will be merged into one and exposed.

 **/openapi** - Endpoint optimized for exposing [OpenAPI](https://spec.openapis.org/oas/v3.1.0) file.